Coherence-gated quantum devices via real-time weak measurement: Conclusions

 We developed two complementary pointwise overcertification bounds.
-The Ornstein--Uhlenbeck comparison provides an operational bound of $4.5\%$ overcertification probability, validated against an empirical rate of $3.6\%$ from $10^6$ trajectories, enabling composable security statements (Corollaries~1 and~2).
+The Ornstein--Uhlenbeck comparison provides an operational bound of $4.5\%$ on the raw overcertification probability, validated against an empirical rate of $3.7\%$ from $10^6$ trajectories; through the acceptance--failure level of Lemma~1 it yields sub-percent failure probabilities for the composable security statements (Corollaries~1 and~2).
 The exponential supermartingale (Theorem~2) establishes the structural existence of an exponential tail bound, with the computational gap concentrated in a single polynomial optimization over the reachable state space.
-We identified the geometric mechanism underlying the $45\times$ amplification from purity to coherence overcertification: the $\eta$-independent Rabi drive makes the estimated state slightly more equatorial, partially compensating its shorter Bloch vector.
-Closing the gap between the OU and supermartingale bounds---via reachable-set restriction or sum-of-squares optimization over the forward-invariant reachable set---is the remaining step toward a fully rigorous composable security statement; the OU-based bound already provides an operational guarantee sufficient for near-term implementations.
+We identified the geometric mechanism underlying the ${\sim}40\times$ amplification (at our operating point) from purity to coherence overcertification: the $\eta$-independent Rabi drive makes the estimated state slightly more equatorial, partially compensating its shorter Bloch vector.
+Closing the gap between the OU and supermartingale bounds--via reachable-set restriction or sum-of-squares optimization over the forward-invariant reachable set--is the remaining step toward a fully rigorous composable security statement; the OU-based bound already provides an operational guarantee for near-term implementations.
 The broader connection between numerical regularization and application-level security applies to the class of trajectory-conditioned quantum devices introduced here.